saucelabs/real-device-api/LOCAL_APPIUM.md

 ## Technical specification

-Appium requires a local ADB connection for Android devices, and a WDA forward for IOS.
+Appium requires a local ADB connection for Android devices, and a WDA forward for iOS.

 ### Android